 Rabbinic tradition also calls for scouring the home right before the Passover.
-While we generally favor spring cleaning, in Exodus 12, our forefathers probably did not bother to scour homes they were planning to abandon in a few days.
+Although we are generally in favor of cleaning before Pesach, in Exodus 12, our forefathers probably did not bother to scour homes they were planning to abandon in a few days.
 (However, if anyone wants to scour their home for Passover, we do not see any harm.)

 As Yahweh’s Spirit is calling His people to truth, more and more Christians want to attend a Passover seder, to learn about the Hebraic roots of their faith.
 This is very good, and Yahweh’s will is that we reach out to them in love.
 However, there is a dilemma, as the Passover is very much a “closed” festival (which only dedicated, circumcised Israelites may attend).
 So what should we do?
 (How can we resolve this dilemma?)